Swae Lee Sex Tape: Rae Sremmurd Rapper Uploads Explicit Video To Instagram

 Swae Lee appears to have uploaded his own sex tape to Instagram this week, with the Rae Sremmurd rapper leaving the explicit video up before quickly deleting it.

 The video was only on the social media site for close to half an hour, but that was long enough for followers of the rapper to take notice and for the video to spread across social media.
-As XXL noted, the video didn’t actually identify anyone involved, but the context was quite clear.
+As XXL noted, the video didn’t actually identify anyone involved but the context was quite clear.

 “The video reportedly sees Swae getting it on with a woman in a white tank top,” the report noted.
 “The person has their back turned toward the camera so we don’t see their face, but what’s going on is pretty clear.”